dedo94/Domitilla/README.md

 - PARALLEL COMPOSITION: select two graphs.

 - SYNCRONIZATION: Select two graphs.
 Manually write into the dedicated text area the pair of nodes that you would fuse.
-Following the given example for the correct syntax.
+There are two type of input accepted.
+    * First: a couple of node, for example "A -> H : n ; K -> B : n".
+    * [NEW] Second: a couple of partecipant, for example "[A,B]"

 - MULTIPLEX: Select two graphs.
 Manually write into the dedicated text area the pair of nodes that you would fuse.
 Following the given example for the correct syntax.